 2. Sending comments about the Chart.
 Contact us if you disagree with an analysis, see a relevant new case, want to suggest other offenses to be analyzed or to propose other alternate "safer" pleas, or want to say how the chart works for you or how it could be improved.
 Send email to chart@ilrc.org.
-This address will not answer legal questions; for information about obtaining legal consults on cases see "contract services" at www.ilrc.org.
-The Chart will be updated and expanded in 2004.
+This address will not answer legal questions;

+for information about obtaining legal consults on cases see "contract services" at www.ilrc.org.

 3. Need for Individual Analysis.
 This Chart and Notes are a summary of a complex body of law, to be consulted on-line or printed out and carried to courtrooms and client meetings for quick reference.
 However, more thorough individual analysis of a defendant's immigration situation is needed to give competent defense advice.
 For example, the defense goals for representing a permanent resident are different from those for an undocumented person, and analysis also changes depending upon past convictions and what type of immigration relief is potentially available.
 See Note "Establishing Defense Goals."
 The Chart and Notes are best used in conjunction with resource works such as Brady, California Criminal Law and Immigration (citations to specific sections are included throughout these materials) or Tooby, Criminal Defense of Immigrants, and/or along with consultation with an immigration expert.
 See Note "Resources."

-The Chart and Notes currently do not contain a full diagnostic guide, but each defendant should complete a form such as the one found at Note "Immigrant Client Questionnaire," which provides some diagnostic aid.
-Some offices print these forms on colored paper so that defenders can immediately identify the file as involving a noncitizen client, and have the client data needed to begin the immigration analysis.
+Ideally each noncitizen defendant should complete a form such as the one found at Note "Immigrant Client Questionnaire," which provides captures the information needed to make an immigration analysis and is a diagnostic aid.
+Some offices print these forms on colored paper, so that defenders can immediately identify the file as involving a noncitizen client and have the client data needed to begin the immigration analysis.